Nasir-AhmadZ/FPGAVGAProject/index.md

 Summarise the set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.

 We were given template code by our professor Michelle Lynch.
 This was uploaded to moodle for our use.
 The first thing I did was set up my project by downloading the template code from moodle and importing it into a project within vivado.
 The template code included a VGATop.v, VGASync.v, VGAColorCycle.v, Testbench.v and Basys3_Master.xdc.
 I changed the clock frequancy to 25MHz using the clock wizard.
 This was done to match the timing of the VGA signal.
+The VGA resolution was 480x640.

 <img src="PXL_20241111_160449527.MP.jpg">
 <img src="SoC-Images/Project Hierarchy.png">
 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).

+There are two main templates for creating the images.
+These are **ColourCycle.v** and ** ColourStripes.v**.

+**ColourCycle.v** uses a state machine to change the state of the code.
+Each state represented a colour going from black, red, yellow, green, cyan, blue, white and then back to black as it starts repeating.
+The screen was coloured using a 12-bit value that would be written to the colour register.
+The first four bits represeent the red value, the second four bits represent the green value and the last four bits represents the blue value.
+For example 0000 0000 0000 woould be black and 1111 0000 0000 would be red.
 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.
 ### **Synthesis**